harshini-puduri/youtube-chatbot-langchain/README.md

 - Storing them in a FAISS vector store
 - Retrieving relevant chunks based on your question
 - Passing those chunks into an LLM to get an actual answer

 ---

-### Why I built this?

-I wanted to try out RAG without relying on wrappers or black-box APIs.
-Also, YouTube videos are underrated data sources, and I was curious if I could build a chatbot that understands one.

----